Crinstaniev/eth-data-collection/docs/etherscan-python.md

 # `etherscan-python`

-`etherscan-python` is a comprehensive Python API for [Etherscan.io](https://etherscan.io/) that is minimal yet complete.
-It offers all of the standard and pro endpoints, and also supports the Kovan, Rinkeby, and Ropsten testnets.
+`etherscan-python` is a comprehensive Python API for [Etherscan.io](https://etherscan.io/).
+It offers both the standard and pro endpoints for the mainnet of the Ethereum blockchain as well as that of the Kovan, Rinkeby, and Ropsten testnets.
 The API can be found on [PyPI](https://pypi.org/project/etherscan-python/) and is powered by the [Etherscan.io APIs](https://etherscan.io/apis#misc).
-More information can be found in [official documentation](https://github.com/pcko1/etherscan-python).

 ## Requirements